Matthew Macfadyen

 David Matthew Macfadyen (/mək'fædiən/; born 17 October 1974) is an English actor.
 Known for his performances on stage and screen, he gained prominence for his role as Mr. Darcy in Joe Wright's Pride & Prejudice (2005).
-He currently stars as Tom Wambsgans in the HBO drama series Succession (2018–present), for which he has received a Primetime Emmy Award, two BAFTA Awards, and a Screen Actors Guild Award.
+He gained wider recognition for playing Tom Wambsgans in the HBO drama series Succession (2018–2023), for which he received two Primetime Emmy Awards, two BAFTA TV Awards, and a Golden Globe Award.

-Macfadyen is also known for his roles in films such as Death at a Funeral (2007), Frost/Nixon (2008), Anna Karenina (2012), The Assistant (2019), and Operation Mincemeat (2021).
-He made his television debut in 1998 as Hareton Earnshaw in Wuthering Heights.
-He portrayed Tom Quinn in the BBC One spy series Spooks (2002–04, 2011), and Inspector Edmund Reid in the BBC mystery series Ripper Street (2012–2016).
-He also starred as Henry Wilcox in Kenneth Lonergan's miniseries Howards End and Charles Ingram in the Stephen Frears' limited series Quiz (2020).
+Macfadyen made his television debut in 1998 as Hareton Earnshaw in Wuthering Heights.
+He portrayed Tom Quinn in the BBC One spy series Spooks (2002–2004, 2011), and Inspector Edmund Reid in the BBC mystery series Ripper Street (2012–2016).
+For his role in Criminal Justice (2009), he received the British Academy Television Award for Best Supporting Actor.
+He also starred in various miniseries playing roles such as Henry Wilcox in Howards End (2017), Charles Ingram in Quiz (2020), and John Stonehouse in Stonehouse (2023).

+In film, Macfadyen is known for his roles in Death at a Funeral (2007), Frost/Nixon (2008), Anna Karenina (2012), The Assistant (2019), and Operation Mincemeat (2021).
+In 2024, he played Mr. Paradox in the superhero film Deadpool & Wolverine.

-Early life
+Early life and education

-Macfadyen was born in Great Yarmouth, Norfolk, the son of Meinir (née Owen), a drama teacher and former actress, and Martin Macfadyen, an oil engineer.
+Macfadyen was born on 17 October 1974 in Great Yarmouth, Norfolk, the son of Meinir (née Owen), a drama teacher and former actress, and Martin Macfadyen, an oil engineer.
 His paternal grandparents were Scottish and his maternal grandparents were Welsh.
 Macfadyen was brought up in a number of places, including Jakarta, Indonesia, as a result of his father's occupation.

-He attended schools in England (including in Louth, Lincolnshire), Scotland and Indonesia, and went to Oakham School in Rutland, before being accepted to the Royal Academy of Dramatic Art at 17.
+He attended schools in England, including in Louth, Lincolnshire, as well as in Scotland and Indonesia.
+He went to Oakham School in Rutland before being accepted to the Royal Academy of Dramatic Art (RADA) at 17.
 As a student, he was inspired by Ingmar Bergman's Fanny and Alexander, which he thought was "[a]n example to follow – an example of people acting with each other...", and "[f]eatured just the most extraordinary acting I'd ever seen".
+He studied at RADA from 1992 to 1995.